dentonflake/dentonflake/README.md

 ## 🚀 About Me

 I am a full-stack applications developer and full-time student pursuing a Bachelor's of Science degree in Software Development.
-I have 1 year of professional experience and 5+ years of self-taught lessons and builiding personal projects.
+I have 1 year of professional experience building APIs and frontend applications with Retool, and 5+ years of self-taught lessons and builiding personal projects with a variety of libraries and frameworks.

 ---